Joolace/dbd-reshade/README.md

 - **Responsibility**: I do not assume any responsibility for bans or other consequences resulting from the use of this tool.
 Use it at your own risk.
 - **False Positives**: The executable file may be flagged as a false positive by some antivirus programs.
 Ensure that you download the file from the official repository and use it with caution.
+- **Size**: From v1.2.0 the size has increased significantly because preset previews have been added.
+The previews are in 2K (JPG) to show the user how the game will look when using that particular preset at the best quality.

 ## Credits